Fudmottin/Ncurses-stuff/README.md

 ## Book & Resources

-- *Dan Gookin’s Guide to Ncurses Programming* ISBN 978-1549682575 — this is the main guide I’m following. :contentReference[oaicite:0]{index=0}
+- *Dan Gookin’s Guide to Ncurses Programming* ISBN 978-1549682575 — main guide for learning ncurses.
-- Publisher info: Wiley has a page for *Programmer’s Guide to NCurses*. :contentReference[oaicite:1]{index=1}
+- Publisher info: Wambooli Press has a page for *Programmer’s Guide to NCurses*.
-- There is example C code from the book available online. :contentReference[oaicite:2]{index=2}
+- Example C code from the book is available online: [https://c-for-dummies.com/ncurses/](https://c-for-dummies.com/ncurses/)

 ---